 The Pastoral System at Tonbridge is based around a very strong House system, clear expectations and strong and positive relationships between boys, staff and parents.
 Fostering an atmosphere in which all members of the community look out for each other is at the heart of all that we do.

-The whole pastoral system is formally monitored and supervised by the Second Master (who is also the designated Child Protection Co-ordinator), and by the Governors' Pastoral Committee.
-They report respectively to the Headmaster, and to the Governors of the school.
+The whole pastoral system is formally monitored and supervised by the Second Master (who is also the Designated Safeguarding Lead), and by the Governors' Pastoral Committee.
+They report respectively to the Headmaster, and to the Governors of the School.